HanadaLee/openresty/README.md

 [Back to TOC](#table-of-contents)

-nginx core patches
+Patches for core and modules
 --------------------

-In additional to the standard nginx core features, this bundle patches the nginx core to provide more features, visit [ngx_core_patches](https://git.hanada.info/hanada/ngx_core_patches) repository for more information.
+In additional to the standard nginx core features, this bundle patches the nginx core to provide more features, visit patches path for more information.

 [Back to TOC](#table-of-contents)